 Removing a tree that is in a Chicago parkway

 Because the tree is public property, you can call 311 or file an application online to request for a parkway tree to be removed.
 Dead or damaged trees and emergency tree removal requests are processed faster.
 According to the Chicago Bureau of Forestry, "Trees that conflict with utilities are removed at the bureau's discretion."

-If you want your tree trimming or removal request processed faster or for work that the Bureau of Forestry does not cover, you can also use your own tree contractor.
+If you want your tree trimming or removal request processed faster or for work that the Bureau of Forestry does not cover, you can also use your own tree service contractor.
 You will need to apply for a tree work permit and submit it along with pictures of the trees that you want to plant, trim, remove, etc. The application may take up to 7 days to be processed.
 If the tree contractor is a first time applicant, they will need to submit more information to prove their ability to safely perform the work.

 Removing or trimming a tree on your Chicago property

 If you are removing or pruning a tree that is on your private Chicago property, you do not need a permit.

 However, you need to ask a few questions to get the safest and best results:

 - if your tree contractor is licensed, certified and trained.
 A certified arborist can tell if the tree has damage that is not visible.
 Based on that assessment, he can determine how to trim a tree, where to cut and how to keep everybody safe, including your property.

 - if the Chicago tree service company you selected is bonded and insured.
 No matter how small the accident, you do not want to find out that they are not insured after the accident.